 South Korean companies will, therefore, be highly exposed to global decarbonization trends in key semiconductor markets.
 In addition to the increased risk, this report investigates whether tripling South Korea’s renewable energy, as pledged at the 2023 United Nations Climate Change Conference (COP28), can meet the growing electricity demand from the emerging semiconductor clusters and artificial intelligence (AI)-driven data centers.

-The chipmaker is a member of RE100, a global initiative of over 400 companies aiming to meet 100% of their electricity demand with renewable sources by 2050.
+SK Hynix is a member of RE100, a global initiative of over 400 companies aiming to meet 100% of their electricity demand with renewable sources by 2050.
 Despite the company’s renewable energy goal, its current 30% achievement falls short of the global average (50%).
-Procuring electricity from an LNG fuelled power plant, with an asset life of 25 years or more, could jeopardize SK Hynix’s RE100 target and market competitiveness, especially when U.S. customers are prioritizing manufacturers who use renewable energy.
+Procuring electricity from any new LNG-fired power plant, which has asset lives of 25 years or more, could jeopardize SK Hynix’s RE100 target and market competitiveness, especially when U.S. customers are prioritizing manufacturers who use renewable energy.

 U.S. fabless companies that outsource the manufacture of their semiconductor designs to third parties are potential clients for SK Hynix and could choose suppliers using renewable energy.
 Given the highest share of RE100 membership is in the U.S., SK Hynix and other chipmakers with a high carbon footprint could potentially lose market share if buyers avoid doing business due to environmental preferences.